Driving School

 The Right Equipment

-Adaptive driver education takes place in CMSC vehicles, if needed, an array of adaptive equipment (including an instructional brake).
+Adaptive driver education takes place in CMSC vehicles, If needed, an array of adaptive equipment (including an instructional brake).
 For the majority of clients, this equipment is not installed in the personal vehicle until after passing the RMV road test.
-CMSC has relationships with certified mobility dealers and will provide the Adaptive Equipment Recommendation once you have passed the RMV road test and have the certification added to your license.
+CMSC has relationships with certified mobility dealers.
+The adaptive equipment recommendation will be provided once you have passed the RMV road test and have the certification added to your license.

 How Adaptive Driving Works